2i2c-org/infrastructure/docs/howto/troubleshoot/logs.md

 labels.k8s-pod/hub_jupyter_org/username="<escaped-username>"
 ```

-You can als look by container name such as the below query for dask-worker and distributed.nanny.
+You can also look by container name such as the below query for dask-worker and distributed.nanny.

 ```
 resource.type="k8s_container"